controlle-innovation/KiCad_lib/README.md

-# KiCad_lib
+# KiCad library
-KiCad library used at Controlle Innovation Ltda projects
+KiCad library used at Controlle Innovation Ltda projects.